azpdscc/azpdscc-website/SECURITY.md

 }
 ```

-The system now includes an authentication guard in `/src/app/admin/layout.tsx` that will automatically redirect any unauthenticated users trying to access a page under `/admin/` to the login page.
+The system now includes an authentication guard in `/src/app/admin/layout.tsx` that will automatically redirect any unauthenticated users trying to access a page under `/admin/` to the appropriate login page.

 ### Step 2: Update Firestore Security Rules